Google Kubernetes Engine pricing

-This page explains pricing for worker nodes and cluster management in Google Kubernetes Engine (GKE).
+This page explains pricing for compute resources and cluster management in Google Kubernetes Engine (GKE).

-- The fee does not apply to Anthos GKE clusters.
+The fee does not apply to Anthos clusters.

-The following example demonstrates how the cluster management fee is applied for an organization’s billing accounts.
-In this example, the organization’s regional and zonal cluster hours are listed excluding Anthos GKE cluster hours.
-The total billable amount is calculated per month, with the zonal cluster exemption applied.
+The following example demonstrates how the cluster management fee and free tier credit is applied for an organization’s billing accounts.
+In this example, the organization’s regional and zonal cluster hours are listed excluding Anthos clusters hours.
+The total billable amount is calculated per month, with the monthly free tier credit applied.

 (at $0.10/hour per cluster)